kohler/hotcrp/devel/apidoc/reviews.md

   are omitted even when the review itself is visible.
 * **Content** — the review-form field values.
-Each configured review field is keyed by its **field UID** (an uppercase identifier such as `S01` or `overAllMerit`’s UID), so field values never collide with the core properties above.
+Each configured review field is keyed by its **field UID** (an uppercase identifier such as `S01` or `overAllMerit`’s UID), so field values never collide with the core fields above.
 Score fields render as their symbolic value, text fields as strings.
   Fields the caller may not see are omitted; their UIDs may be listed in `hidden_fields`.